neverett/neverett.github.io/index.md

 I have written extensive technical product documentation for npm and GitHub, and generally enjoy documenting developer tools for developer audiences.
 Thanks to my data engineering experience, I'm also enthusiastic about learning and documenting cloud technologies, particularly cloud databases.
 I prefer writing docs in Markdown, have experienced all the highs and lows of using Jekyll for docs (particularly the Liquid template language, and YAML for reusable content), and am a quick study with any static site generator.

-Because I care deeply about accessibility, I add alt text to images, write title, header, and link text with screen readers in mind, and keep my tone friendly, but free of idiomatic language that can be difficult to localize.
+Because I care deeply about accessibility, I add alt text to images, structure my docs with screen readers in mind, and keep my tone friendly, but free of idiomatic language that can be difficult to localize.

 I like using pull or merge requests to draft and review docs, getting and giving feedback early and often, and continuously shipping doc updates to keep pace with the speed of modern software development.
 I have a history of initiating and completing ambitious, transformative projects, and like working with similarly-inclined people.

-For examples of my product documentation work, see my [portfolio page](/portfolio).
+For examples of my product documentation work, see my [documentation portfolio page](/portfolio).

 ### Internal technical documentation